coinflow-labs-us/coinflow-react-native/README.md

 * `rent` (optional, Solana only): Specify the blockchain rent amount to add to the total
 * `nativeSolToConvert` (optional, Solana only): Specify the amount of native SOL to convert wSOL for the purchase

+## 2.1.11

+- Added `theme` props to Coinflow components for easy color control
+-
 ## 2.1.10

 - Added `orderId` option for reservoir items